Gary Strobel: Academic career

 He has been on the faculty of Montana State University - Bozeman since 1970, earning the title of professor emeritus of plant pathology on September 30, 2005.
 His research and academic interests have centered on microbe – higher plant relationships.
 His work on the modification of tree microflora to preclude plant disease received major national attention in his efforts to biologically control Dutch elm disease.

 Strobel has lectured at over 350 institutes and universities worldwide and published over 350 articles in scientific journals and holds nearly 50 USA and International patents.
 From 1979 to 2000 he was chief of the Montana NSF Experimental Program to Stimulate Competitive Research (EPSCoR) program which encourages and promotes science at all levels of society.

 Endophytes

 Strobel has embarked on collection trips and research into the use of endophytes for various applications.
 He has licensed more than 20 specimens to pharmaceutical and chemical companies, and his discoveries have included a specimen that grows on the Yew tree that produces taxol, one that produces a fumigant, and another that produces volatile gases (hydrocarbons).
 The amount of gas produced relative to the food inputs is much lower for the endophyte than other biodiesel production methods, but research into bioengineering the biodiesel production traits into fast reproducing yeast is ongoing.

+Controversy

+Strobel was reprimanded by the EPA in 1987 for injecting genetically altered bacteria into American elms.
+At that time it became known that, three years previously, he had developed and released another genetically engineered microbe into the wild without requesting permission from the government, a "clear violation of Federal guidelines in effect at the time."